-Throughout the work, a greedy search algorithm is used in order to find step-wise actuation policies that will result in one or more steps of the robot from its initial position.
-Our heuristic for the algorithm is the distance between the robot's GCoM and one of the base triangle's edges serving as the rotation axis of that step (Figure 4a).
-When the robot is standing on one of its closed triangles, it can make a COstep in three different directions.
+step in three different directions.
 Each step uses one of the base triangle's edges as a rotation axis.
 Because of the 3-fold symmetry of a 6-rod tensegrity structure, actuation policies for the three CO-steps are also expected to be symmetric.
-Therefore, it suffices to search for actuation policies for only one of the three CO-steps.
+Therefore, it sufficed to search for actuation policies for only one of the three CO-steps.
 The actuation policies for the other two CO-steps, and all possible CO-steps, can be easily inferred from this result, as discussed in Section V-A.